-To see our 2018-19 Sports Premium Report click HERE
+To find our Sports Premium Report for 2018-19 click HERE.

 Since 2013 the government has provided additional funding for schools to improve provision of physical education (PE) and sport in primary schools.
 The funding is provided jointly by the Departments for Education, Health and Culture, Media and Sport.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
 Funding has increased to a £16,000 lump sum with an additional £10.00 per child aged 5-11 (figures are based upon the January school census).
 Schools have flexibility on how they use the funding but it should be used to increase and improve physical education available to pupils.
 Development and training of staff to provide sustainable improvements is also a key focus.

 Our priorities for 2019-20 are to: